 Reservations and Fees

 Reservations will be made on a first-come, first-served basis.
 The Community Meeting Room can be booked up to 3 months in advance.
-To reserve the Community Meeting Room, applicants must complete and return a Meeting Room Reservation Form to the attention of Sarah Schultz-Nielsen, Assistant Director, by email, mail or in person, no more than 3 months in advance of the meeting date.
+To reserve the Community Meeting Room, applicants must complete and return a Meeting Room Reservation Form to the attention of Sarah Schultz-Nielsen, Director, by email, mail or in person, no more than 3 months in advance of the meeting date.
 One person from the group shall accept responsibility for the group’s compliance with the meeting space policy by signing the room reservation request form after reviewing and agreeing to the use of the room.

 Groups must cancel any reservation for the Community meeting Room by contacting Sarah Schultz-Nielsen at the Library as soon as they are aware that they no longer need the room.
 Reasonable accommodation will be made to reschedule programs that are cancelled or delayed for weather-related emergencies.
 The library reserves the right to cancel a scheduled meeting with appropriate advanced notice if the room is needed for library programming.